kratapps/sf-plugin/messages/remote.deploy.start.md

 # summary

-Deploy code from remote repository.
+Deploy code from a remote repository.

 # description

-Similar to "sf project deploy start" command, but allows to deploy the source from remote repository, like GitHub.
+Similar to the "sf project deploy start" command, but it allows deploying the source from a remote repository, such as GitHub.

 # flags.target-org.summary